DiptoChakrabarty/FlaskKube-api/README.md

 # api

-This Project demoestrates how to deploy an API in docker and Kubernetes,
+This Project demonstrates how to deploy an API in docker and Kubernetes,

-the api has been built using Flask and supported by a mysql database
+The api has been built using Flask and supported by a mysql database

 ## How to run the project